saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/unpackShipment.md

-# **Order**

 ## unpackShipment

 #### Note :
-packShipment and unpackShipment just update status of shipment, this functionality can be shifted to one updateShipmentStatus service, will refractor later based on final flow.
+packShipment and unpackShipment update status of shipment, this functionality can be shifted to one updateShipmentStatus service, will refractor later based on final flow.

 ### Detailed Logic